Make-School-Courses/SPD-1.3-Team-Software-Project/Assignments/01-interviews-journeys-wireframes.md

 3. Organize your team to *meet a fast approaching deadline*

 ## Submission Requirements
-* Put all the documents of this assignment into a Google Document.
-You can place them all into ONE document, and then make a Header for each individual section.
-To link to that specific section (instead of the overall document) click the header and copy the link.
-Your pasted link will link specifically to that header section in the document.
+* Put all the documents of this assignment into a Github Repo for the project.
+You can place them all into ONE repo, and then make a Header for each individual section.
-* Make the document "viewable to anyone with the link" by clicking into the sharing settings
 * Put links to each document into the SPD 1.3 Tracker

 ## Resources